India–Saudi Arabia relations

 India–Saudi Arabia relations (भारत-सऊदी संबंध) (العلاقات الهندية السعودية), also referred to as Indian-Saudi relations or Indo-Saudi relations, are the bilateral relations between the Republic of India and the Kingdom of Saudi Arabia.
 Relations between the two nations are generally strong and close, especially in commercial interests.
-Indo-Saudi bilateral trade reached US$27.48 billion in the financial year 2017–18, up from US$25.1 billion in the preceding year.
-Saudi Arabia's exports to India stood at US$22.06 billion whereas India's exports were US$5.41 billion.
+Indo-Saudi bilateral trade reached USD 41.88 billion in the financial year 2024–25.
+Saudi Arabia's exports to India stood at USD 30.12 billion whereas India's exports were USD 11.76 billion.

 Prime Minister Narendra Modi meeting King Salman, at the Royal Court in Riyadh; c.
 2016.

 The two countries share a special relationship, and Saudi Arabia has been considered to be a popular migration destination for Indian Muslims who share strong cultural and religious ties with the Kingdom.

 History

 Trade and cultural links between ancient India and Arabia date back to the third millennium BC.
 By 1000 AD, the trade relations between southern India and Arabia flourished and became the backbone of the Arabian economy.
 Arab traders held a monopoly over the spice trade between India and Europe until the rise of European imperialist empires.
 India was one of the first nations to establish ties with the Third Saudi State.
-During the 1930s, British India heavily funded Nejd through financial subsidies.
+During the 1930s, British India heavily funded Najd through financial subsidies.

 Formal diplomatic relations between contemporary India and Saudi Arabia were established soon after India gained independence in 1947.
 Relations between the two countries have strengthened considerably owing to collaboration in regional affairs and trade.
 Saudi Arabia is one of the largest suppliers of oil to India, who is one of the top seven trading partners and the fifth biggest investor in Saudi Arabia.